jonjeng/LaneLines/writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when lane lines are strongly curved (i.e., somewhat parabolic and very much non-linear).
+The lines drawn so as to extend from the horizon to the bottom of the screen are exactly linear.
+In the recordings used, lane lines were linear or nearly so, but it is feasible that one may encounter roads that are not so, and in such cases, the deduced lane lines would not be accurate.

-Another shortcoming could be ...
+Another shortcoming could be that obvious lane markings are assumed.
+It could be the case that lane markings are quite faded or inclement weather interferes with the vision of such markings, and in these cases, the relevant lane markings would not be inferred.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be, in accordance with the first potential shortcoming, to incorporate the detection of polynomial lane markings - i.e., in the case of curved lanes.

-Another potential improvement could be to ...
+Another potential improvement could be to utilize information of previous trips in the same geographic location.
+Such would be invaluable if the lane markings are not visible - e.g., if the markings significantly faded and/or if there is currently inclement weather in the area.